maltegotransforms/opencti-maltego/README.md

 $ cp -a src /path/to/your/project/OpenCTI-Maltego/src
 ```

-Finally just import the file `transforms.mtz` in Maltego using the "Import config" menu.
+Finally just import the file `output/transforms.mtz` in Maltego using the "Import config" menu.

 ## TODO